 This campus looked like a construction site this summer and there is nothing a college president likes to hear more than the sound of construction, renovation, refurbishment, and renewal.
 Allow me to share a number of examples.

-The building in which we sit, The Allan W. Mund College Center, was completed over the summer with the exterior terraces and the landscaping work being done.
+The building in which we sit, The Allan W. Mund College Center, was completed during the summer with the exterior terraces and the landscaping work being done.
 The creation of the Center for Student Engagement is also complete, a one-stop center for student activities, multicultural affairs, career services, study abroad, and student government.
 Last week, I had the thrill of standing on the new turf under the new lights on Arnold Field.
 I toured Hammond Hall, a residence hall that received a makeover this summer and I can assure you our residence halls compare very favorably with those of other colleges.
 Finally, I am very pleased to see the installation in several classrooms of new technology that will enable LVC faculty and students to incorporate the newest innovations in pedagogy into their classroom experience.
 LVC has always stood for excellence in teaching.
 I want to thank Bob Riley and all of those members of the housekeeping staff, facilities, grounds, and media services who worked through the summer to get this all ready.
 This campus is a source of pride for all of us and we truly appreciate the hard work you do to make it look so good.

 I have met a number of faculty members who spent the summer working with small groups of students on research projects in biology, math, anthropology, art, and accounting.
 This is LVC at our best—when individual students can collaborate with faculty members in hands-on research and learning.
-Many of these high impact experiences were made possible by grants from the Drs.
-Edward H. Arnold and Jeanne Donlevy Arnold Program for Experiential Education in 2011.
+Many of these high-impact experiences were made possible by grants from the Edward H. Arnold and Jeanne Donlevy Arnold Program for Experiential Education in 2011.
 Earlier in the year, we had Inquiry 2012: A Symposium of Student Research and Original Work, where we highlighted the academic achievement of 105 students representing every academic department on campus.